SignPath/website/docs/documentation/crypto-providers/windows.md

 {:.panel.info}
 > **Use _Project_ and _Signing Policy_ slugs to speficy a key**
 >
 > Identify a specific _Signing Policy_ by specifying _Project_ and _Signing Policy_ slugs.
-The SignPath KSP/CSP will select the key or certificate of that Signing Policy for the signing operations.
+The SignPath KSP/CSP will select that policy's certificate.

 ## Error handling